-Students in Pueblo have multiple choices for a quality education, including two public school districts, three colleges and two private academies.
+Students in Pueblo have multiple choices for a quality education, including two public school districts, a free, online public high school, and three colleges.
 Here are some of The Steel City’s best in class:

 More than 18,000 students attend Pueblo City Schools, whose numerous International Baccaleaureate and STEM Magnet campuses were instrumental in helping their students earn more than $10 million in scholarships last year.
 Pueblo County School District 70's 8,000 students attend more than two dozen facilities that include a Connect Charter School and a School of Engineering and Biomedical Science.